Jeanmarchp/Jeanmarc/README.md

 # Jeanmarc.github.io
-Cydia repo and stuff
+Cydia repo and stuff.
-This is a public repo for testing tweaks and stuff. iOS 7,8,and 10 Supported
+This is a public repo for testing tweaks and stuff.
+More stuff will be added soon.